kcech/sentilo-docs-test/docs/clients/raspberrypi_client.rst

 Publishing and accepting orders
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The server also is witing for incoming POST calls that responses the ORDER requests.
+The server also is writing for incoming POST calls that responses the ORDER requests.
 You can practice with orders, sending a PUT message to the Sentilo platform, some like this: